mantidproject/mantid/docs/source/tutorials/muon_GUI_course/data_fitting.rst

 This will bring up a selection box which lists all available fitting functions in alphabetical order.

 7. Fit ExpDecayOsc to the data by selecting Fit in the Fit drop down box.
 Figure 37 shows the process.
-    Again note that a better fit is achieved if Alpha has been guessed via the Grouping :ref:`tab<the_tabs>`.
+    Again note that a better fit is achieved if Alpha has been guessed via the Grouping :ref:`tab<the_tabs_grouping>`.

 .. figure:: /images/datafittingfig37.gif
     :align: center